 No. Most dental implant procedures are equivalent to a tooth extraction and are performed in the dental chair under local anesthetic (freezing).

 The discomfort experienced after the placement of implants is generally equivalent to that experienced from the extraction of a tooth.
-Most implants are placed using local anesthetic only with typical outpatient procedures.
-Sedation is available, however, and is often recommended for extensive procedures or for anyone anxious about dental procedures.
+Most implants are placed using local anesthetic.
+Sedation is available, and is often recommended for extensive procedures or for anyone anxious about dental procedures.
 The techniques, medications, and procedures used in the placement of implants are designed to help you avoid pain and discomfort.
 A simple implant placement usually only requires the use of Ibuprofen (Advil/Motrin) for discomfort.
 Here’s more information on whether getting dental implants are painful or not.

 The entire process typically involves 2 or 3 trips to the dentist over a 4 to 5 month period.
 During that time period, the patient is only in the dental chair for about 45 minutes each visit.
 Please note that each patient heals differently, so time may vary.
 Here’s more information on what’s involved in getting dental implants.

 Yes, it is normal to have some level of anxiety towards dentists.
 Most dental fears are related to an early experience during our childhood.
-Today’s dental practices are capable of assisting you in dealing with those fears to enable you to have the opportunity to improve your overall physical health and appearance.
+Today’s dental practices are capable of assisting you in dealing with those fears through sedation dentistry.

 Dental implants do not suffer from normal teeth problems such as decay and hot/cold sensitivity.
 All that is needed is normal brushing and flossing along with your periodic check-ups.